VyperGroup/specifications-v4/BareServerImplementation.md

 ## Bare Server V3 Endpoints

-All endpoints are prefixed with `/v{version}/`

-The endpoint `/` on v4 would be `/v4/`

-There will be an optional endpoint

-- `/http-over-ws`

 - This is an extension of [V3](./BareServerV3.md).

 ### Routable endpoints

 You will be able to change where the endpoints are.

-If you want to reroute the standard endpoints you can add an extra field inside of your bare meta called reroute
+If you want to reroute the standard endpoints, you can add an extra field inside of your bare meta called reroute.
+Reroute will be an object with the key signifiying the endpoint to replace and the new endpoint being the value.

 ## Changes to the [bare meta](./BareServer.md#request-server-info)

+### Deprecating the versions field

+There will only be one default endpoint.
+It will be "proxy".

 ### Deprecating the language field